 Changyou's 2008 Share Incentive Plan (the "Changyou 2008 Share Incentive Plan") originally provided for the issuance of up to 2,000,000 ordinary shares, including ordinary shares issued pursuant to the exercise of share options and upon vesting and settlement of restricted share units.
 The 2,000,000 reserved shares became 20,000,000 ordinary shares in March 2009 when Changyou effected a ten-for-one share split of it is ordinary shares.
 Most of the awards granted under the Changyou 2008 Share Incentive Plan vest over a period of four years.
-The maximum term of any share right granted under the Changyou 2008 Share Incentive Plan is ten years from the grant date.
-The Changyou 2008 Share Incentive Plan will expire in August 2018.
+The maximum term of any share right granted under the Changyou 2008 Share Incentive Plan vest over a period Share Incentive Plan will expire in August 2018.